Contacts and Referrals

 - To see the child/young person as soon as possible if the decision is taken that the contact requires further assessment.

-If a child/young person is open to a Children’s Services team, any requests for information or requests to view files will be processed by the allocated worker (CSC will add documents to Livelink and add Casenotes).
+If a child/young person is open to a Children's Services team, any requests for information or requests to view files will be processed by the allocated worker (Customer Service Centre will add documents to Livelink and add Case notes).

-If a child/young person is closed, CSC will open a Contact on LCS and use the following guidance for processing the request.
+If a child/young person is closed, Customer Service Centre will open a Contact on EHM, and step up to LCS as applicable, and use the following guidance for processing the request.

-If the requests for information relates to an adult who was a former recipient of Children’s Services, CSC will open an Adult Contact on LCS to process the request.
+If the request for information relates to an adult who was a former recipient of Children's Services, Customer Service Centre will open an Adult Contact on LCS to process the request.

-If another local authority requests information due to a section 47 enquiry then CSC can confirm this without consent.
+If another Local Authority requests information due to a section 47 enquiry then Customer Service Centre can confirm this without consent.
 Confirmation should be sent by email to a GOV.UK e-mail address.

-All other information requests from agencies require a copy of a consent form from the individual or someone with PR.
+All other information requests from agencies require a copy of a consent form from the individual or someone with Parental Responsibility.

-The enquirer should be informed by CSC (telephone or email) that they need to provide evidence of consent/their statutory role with the family before we can process their request.
+The enquirer should be informed by Customer Service Centre (telephone or email - 0300123 4043 or protectedreferrals.cs@hertfordshire.gov.uk) that they need to provide evidence of consent/their statutory role with the family before we can process their request.
 The current request will not be processed.

-If a statutory agency such as CAFCASS; SEN; Ofsted; CRI; SPA (Mental health) HYH; police, probation, schools/free schools/academies or NHS ask whether a child/young person or their family is known to Children’s Services, and if the requestor confirms that the information is required for the purpose of protecting and safeguarding the welfare of a child/young person, OR they have gained written consent from someone with PR the following action should be taken:
+If a statutory agency (such as CAFCASS, SEND, Ofsted, Mental health services, Herts Young Homeless, police, probation, schools/free schools/academies, NHS and any other statutory agency not named in this list) ask whether a child/young person or their family is known to Children's Services, and if the requestor confirms that the information is required for the purpose of protecting and safeguarding the welfare of a child/young person, OR they have gained written consent from someone with Parental Responsibility the following action should be taken:

-CSC to confirm details such as whether the child/young person is known, whether the case is open or closed (if the Referral is Open to a Team this request would be sent via Casenotes to the allocated worker to progress) and the dates, purpose and outcome of Children’s Services involvement.
+Customer Service Centre to confirm details such as whether the child/young person is known, whether the child/young person's support intervention is open or closed (if the Referral is Open to a Team this request would be sent via Case notes to the allocated worker to progress) and the dates, purpose and outcome of Children's Services involvement.
 Practitioners should check the dates and content of the following before recording on Enquiry Forms:

 - LCS and EHM Forms tab: Contacts (including outcomes, only record if these have not been progressed to a Referral); Referrals (including outcomes); Assessments (including outcomes); S47 enquiries (including outcomes); CP conferences; Closures;